 Regardless of your political orientation, I think we can all agree that anytime popular opinion can be manipulated by spreading false news is a bad thing.
 With a new election set to occur next year in the US, there is a concern (rightly so) about the possibility of foreign actors or others exerting influence on the outcome.
 Similarly, trust over personal data held by corporations is now at an all-time low.
-Has the perception of trust been permanently damaged?
+Have we forever lost trust in communications?
 Can it be regained?
 What can marketers or communications pros do to help reverse this trend?

 The Research Findings are In